leomeinel-bak/vitalmail/README.md

 ### Description

-VitalFly is a Plugin that gives players the ability to fly.
+VitalMail is a Plugin that gives players the ability to write mail to players.

-This plugin is perfect for any server wanting their players to fly in survival.
+This plugin is perfect for any server wanting their players to be able to mail offline players.

 ### Features

-* Toggle fly on and off for command sender and other players
-* Set fly speed for command sender and other players
-* Keep fly on world change
-* Keep fly toggled on rejoin when player is falling
-* Keep fly toggled when player changes back to survival
+* Send mail

 ### Built With